ppfeufer/adguard-filter-list/README.md

 Absolutely not.

 All these lists are considered 3rd party from my point of view.
 I have no influence over them at all.
 All I do is combine the lists I was using into one single list, so my list of block lists isn't massive.
-(That was a lot of lists in onje sentence ...)
+(That was a lot of lists in one sentence ...)

 ## How often is this list updated?